DigiBP/Team-Blueberries/README.md

 </ul>

 <h4>Request approved</h4>
 Differents ways lead to an approved request.
-When this happens, a document is generated and the manager needs to sign in.
-Then, automatic mails are sent to employee and to HR to inform them of the approval of the absence request.
+When this happens, a document is generated and the manager needs to sign it.
+Then, automatic mails are sent to the employee and to HR to inform them of the approval of the absence request.
 </br></br>

 <p>The To-Be Business Process looks like this:</p>